elastic/e2e-testing/e2e/README.md

 Adding a new feature file will require to check [the aforementioned descriptor file](../.ci/.e2e-tests.yaml).
 If the tags in the new file are not there, you should add a new parallel branch under the main test suite, or update the tags to add the new scenarios in an existing parallel branch.

+### Known Limitations
+Because this framework uses Docker as the provisioning tool, all the services are based on Linux containers.
+That's why we consider this tool very suitable while developing the product, but would not cover the entire support matrix for the product: Linux, Windows, Mac, ARM, etc.

+For Windows or other platform support, we should build Windows images and containers or, given the cross-platform nature of Go, should add the building blocks in the test framework to run the code in the ephemeral CI workers for the underlaying platform.

 ## Test Specification

 All the Gherkin (Cucumber) specifications are written in `.feature` files.
 The anatomy of a feature file is: